Chickpeas vs. Soybean — Health Impact and Nutrition Comparison

-According to one study, people who consumed chickpeas daily were half less likely to be obese, also they had a lower body mass index .
+According to one study, people who consumed chickpeas daily were half less likely to be obese.
+Also, they had a lower body mass index (6).

 The high amounts of protein and antioxidants in soybean can work great against cancer and prevent the growth of cancer cells in the body.
 According to the study, soybean may help breast cancer patients to recuperate well.
-Also, this legume is a great source of dietary fiber, which may help lower the risk of colon cancer .
+Also, this legume is an excellent source of dietary fiber, which may help lower the risk of colon cancer (8).

-Eating chickpeas can promote the production of butyrate, which can potentially reduce inflammation in the colon cells and by that reduce the risk of colon cancer.
-Chickpeas besides butyrate, have other compounds, such as lycopene and saponins which can play an against-cancer role in the body .
+Eating chickpeas can promote the production of butyrate, which can potentially reduce inflammation in the colon cells and reduce the risk of colon cancer.
+Chickpeas, besides butyrate, have other compounds, such as lycopene and saponins, which can play an against-cancer role in the body (9).

-Both soybean and chickpea contain soluble fiber which may help increase the number of healthy bacteria in your gut and slow down the growth of unhealthy bacteria.
-This can help to reduce the risk of some digestive conditions, such as irritable bowel syndrome and colon cancer .
+Both soybean and chickpea contain soluble fiber, which helps increase the number of healthy bacteria in your gut and slow down the growth of unhealthy bacteria.

-Research suggests, 104 grams daily intake of chickpea may improve bowel function, including softer stool consistency .
+Research suggests 104 grams daily intake of chickpeas may improve bowel function and stool consistency (11).

-Legumes contain calcium, magnesium, fiber, and other nutrients which have beneficial effects on bone health management.
+Legumes contain calcium, magnesium, fiber, and other nutrients that benefit bone health management.
 Some research suggests that daily intakes of 40–110 mg of soy isoflavones can improve markers of bone health in menopausal women.
-Nevertheless, more research is needed .
+Nevertheless, more research is needed (12).